State of South Dakota

 Was read the first time and referred to the Committee on Health and Human Services.

-HB 1049: FOR AN ACT ENTITLED, An Act to revise certain provisions regarding captive insurance companies.
+HB 1071: FOR AN ACT ENTITLED, An Act to revise certain provisions regarding the permissible costs payable from the fire suppression special revenue fund.

 Was read the first time and referred to the Committee on Agriculture and Natural Resources.